ikr/react-star-rating-input/README.md

 # About

-React.js component for entering 0-5 stars.
-See
+React.js component for entering 0-N stars (N is 5 by default).
+See [the demo](http://ikr.su/h/react-star-rating-input/demo.html).
-[the demo](http://ikr.su/h/react-star-rating-input/demo.html).

 # Installation